DanielDmlee/Pelion_CM_QucikStart/README.md

 <img src="./Pictures/PelionCM_FlowStep1.svg"></img>
 </center>

-## 2.1 Choose a board for each connectivity method
+## 2.1 Choose a Board for Each Connectivity Method
 There are various communication standards such as WCDMA, CDMA2000, HSPA+, LTE widely deployed in the world and each country chooses to support one or the other based on each country's specific characteristics and defined policies.

 It is not necessary to deeply understand each communication protocol, but you should verify that the cellular modem's communication method is appropriate for your country.